Medal of Good Citizenship Frequently Asked Questions

 What are the nomination criteria for the Medal of Good Citizenship?

-The good citizenship medal will be awarded to Canadian citizens who are current or former long-term residents of British Columbia.
+The good citizenship medal will be awarded to current or former long-term residents of British Columbia.

 Persons holding public office are not eligible for appointment while this person is in office (Federal, Provincial, or Municipal).